Pickled Peppered Asparagus

 Place two teaspoons each of crushed red pepper flakes and dill seed into each hot jar, followed by two sliced garlic cloves for each jar.
 I had some time, waiting for the water to boil, so I pre-measured these.

 Divide the asparagus between the jars.
 I found it helps to switch the position of the jar back and forth, from upright to on its side, to pack in the asparagus.
+Go ahead and pack them as tight as easily manageable.

 Ladle the hot vinegar mixture into the jars, leaving 1/2″ headspace at the top.
 Use a damp paper towel to wipe the rims of the jars clean, then put a hot flat lid and a ring on each jar, adjusting the ring so that it’s just finger-tight.